aptitudetechnology/pylua-bioxen-vm/prompt-upgrade-pkgdict.md

    - `profiles_catalog: Dict[str, Dict] = None`
 4. **Use provided catalogs or fall back to empty defaults** if none provided
 5. **Update all methods** to use the dynamic catalogs instead of hardcoded ones
+6. **Update cli.py** to ensure it works with the new Curator API and dynamic profiles.
+Any code that manipulates or expects hardcoded profiles in the manifest should be refactored to use the injected profiles catalog.

 **Key changes needed:**
 - `__init__` method: Accept and store the external catalogs
 - `_load_manifest` method: Use provided profiles instead of hardcoded ones
 - All package operations should reference `self.catalog` (which comes from constructor)
 - The `get_curator()` convenience function should accept catalog parameters
+- **cli.py**: Update any logic that assumes profiles are always present in the manifest or that uses hardcoded profiles.

 **Important:** The pkgdict folder exists in the **consuming application**, not in the library itself.
 The library should be agnostic about where packages/profiles come from - they're injected via constructor parameters.